 During the trial, al-Ghazzawi said his show was intended to educate Saudi citizens and he repeated his belief that Al-Qaeda was a Saudi creation, according to an article by the London-based newspaper Al-Hayat.

 Al-Ghazzawi was also sentenced for receiving money from a hostile foreign power, the Saudi Press Agency reported.
-According to the pan-Arab daily Al-Hayat, al-Ghazzawi was accused of taking approximately US$1.8 million from Libya’s ousted leader, Col. Muammar Qaddafi.
+According to a report by the pan-Arab daily Al-Hayat, which has since been taken offline, al-Ghazzawi was accused of taking approximately US$1.8 million from Libya’s ousted leader, Col. Muammar Qaddafi.
 Al-Ghazzawi said the money was payment for the channel’s coverage of a Quran recitation contest.

 Al-Ghazzawi, who managed Al-Fajr from Cairo, returned to Riyadh in November 2011 to help secure funding for his struggling station, he wrote in an extended statement posted to his Twitter account.
 In the statement, he accused Saudi officials of luring him back to the country under false pretenses of helping to financially secure his channel when they intended to pressure it to close.
 He also said he was barred from leaving the country upon his return.

 On August 10, 2012, he tweeted that he had been arrested.
 According to Al-Marsd, a Saudi newspaper, the arrest was related to the channel’s inability to pay its debt.
 It was not clear when prosecutors turned their attention to the station’s content and funding.
-(As of September 2020, the link is no longer accessible online at Al Marsd.)
+(The link is no longer accessible online at Al Marsd.)

 Over the next year, al-Ghazzawi’s account remained active with tweets originating from users claiming to be a friend or employee and tweeting updates about his status in prison.
 On March 4, 2014, the account tweeted that al-Ghazzawi was in good health and had been transferred to a prison in Mecca.